- Docs

 Billable Users (Inbound Connections)

-We have structured our policies around Users, to be customer friendly and make it as easy as possible to manage your user count to stay within any budget constraints that may apply.
+We have structured our policies around Users to be customer friendly and make it as easy as possible to manage your user count.

 We sometimes refer to the User Count metric as "Inbound Connections" because a User account is required for a system or person to initiate an inbound connection to your Files.com site.

-We try to be customer friendly with regard to billing matters.
-If there are specific issues with your bill as it relates to users, our billing team will be happy to help.
+We are customer friendly with regard to billing matters.
+If there are specific issues with your bill as it relates to users, our billing team is happy to help.

 Billable Users